prakashdivyy/react-native-qiscus-sdk-js/README.md

 # API DOC

-Once you initiated this SDK the SDK will give you Object.
+Once you initiated this SDK the SDK will give you an Object.
 Let say you have assign this object into `qiscus` varibale.
 So here is the list of available API:

 **Send message**